Scaling Laws for Imitation Learning in Single-Agent Games: Conclusion

 \section{Conclusion}

-In this work, we find that imitation learning loss and mean return follow clear power law trends with respect to FLOPs, as demonstrated in Atari and in the challenging game of NetHack.
-In addition, we find loss and mean return to be highly correlated, meaning improvements in loss predictably translate in improved performance in the environment.
+In this work, we find that imitation learning loss and mean return follow clear scaling laws with respect to FLOPs, as demonstrated in Atari and in the challenging game of NetHack.
+In addition, we find loss and mean return to be highly correlated, meaning improvements in loss translate in improved performance in the environment.
 Using the found power laws, we forecast the compute requirements (in terms of model and data size) to train compute-optimal agents aimed at recovering the underlying expert.
-In NetHack, we find the performance improves dramatically, surpassing prior SOTA by 1.5x in all settings.
+In NetHack, we find the performance improves substantially, surpassing prior SOTA by 1.7x in the offline setting.
 We also briefly extend our results to the reinforcement learning setting, and find similar power laws for model size and number of interactions in NetHack.
-Our results demonstrate that scaling up model and data size is a promising path towards training increasingly capable agents for single-agent games.
+Our results demonstrate that scaling up model and data size can provide big boosts to imitation learning performance in single-agent games.
 More broadly, they also call for work in the larger imitation learning and reinforcement learning community to more carefully consider and study the role of scaling laws, which could provide large improvements in many other domains.